1300 307 576 Call now Request a callback

 There are many different types of mice present in Australia.

-Two species considered to be a major pest in this country is the Field Mouse and the common House Mouse.
+Two species considered to be a major pest in this country are the Field Mouse and the common House Mouse.

 • Field mice